Wildlife of Karnataka: Human–wildlife conflict

-Due to the loss of habitat, more and more species of fauna have started to venture into human habitation causing a conflict between humans and fauna.
+Due to the loss of habitat, more and more species of fauna have started to venture into human habitation causing a conflict between humans and other animals.
 A typical species affected by this is the elephant which ventures out of the forest into human cultivations thereby eating or destroying the crops.
 In some cases, the elephants have also caused human deaths like an incident that happened in Hassan district where a villager was trampled to death.
-Precautionary measures (sometimes illegally) taken up by humans to prevent such mishaps like electric fencing have also led to disastrous consequences like electrocution of fauna.
+Precautionary measures (sometimes illegally) are taken by humans to prevent such mishaps like electric fencing have also led to disastrous consequences like electrocution of fauna.

 Pollution

-Release of industrial waste and human effluents into rivers have caused significant damages to species that reside in rivers and riverbanks.
+Release of industrial waste and human effluents into rivers have caused significant damage to species that reside in rivers and riverbanks.
 Air pollution is also a significant cause of concern in metros like Bangalore where it has been found that air pollution is discolouring foliage including those of ornamental plants.
 A comparison of the lichen flora of the garden Lal Bagh in Bangalore has revealed that 18 of the 22 species noted in 1980 were no longer present in 1997.
 Pollution in rivers like Kabini, Kaveri and Ghataprabha has caused sharp reduction in populations of bird species, including beneficial insectivorous birds like drongos, as well as honeybees.

-Invasive new species
+Invasive species

-Introduction of new species into a habitat has caused serious consequences to the existing species of flora and fauna.
+Introduction of new species into a habitat has caused serious consequences to the existing species.
 A typical example is the introduction of the African catfish (Clarias gariepinus) in the lakes and rivers of Karnataka.
-This is a carnivorous fish and has caused serious damage to the indigenous fauna living in those lakes and rivers.
+This is a carnivorous fish and has caused serious damage to the indigenous fauna.
 Weeds like Eupatorium, Lantana and Parthenium have invaded large tracts of land causing destruction.
-An increase in Eupatorium is attributed as one of the causes for the spread of the deadly Kyasanur forest disease (which has a morbidity rate of 10%) among humans since it harbors tick populations that are vectors for this disease.
+An increase in Eupatorium is attributed as one of the causes for the spread of the deadly Kyasanur forest disease (which has a morbidity rate of 10%) among humans since it harbours tick populations that are vectors for this disease.
 Eucalyptus plantations in the Ranibennur blackbuck sanctuary have seriously harmed the extremely rare great Indian bustard.